Our Favorite Cozumel Dives

 Our Favorite Shallow Dive

 Paso de Cedral.
-Even though this dive site sometimes gets too many divers, it offers beautiful coral with lots of fish.
-And depending on how much air you have left and the current on the particular day you are there, once you pass the caves with the silver sides, you can end this dive in any of several directions.
-When you’re doing your safety stop at Cedral, keep an eye on the bottom as we’ve seen spotted eagle rays and turtles while doing ours there on more than one occasion.
+This is a hard choice because to be perfectly honest, we used to like this dive more than we do now.
+The qualification is due to the damage done to the shallower portions of the dive by Hurricane Wilma in 2005.
+But the first reason we’ve always like Cedral remains; it is still offers beautiful low coral and lots of fish.
+Depending on how much air you have left and the current on the particular day you are there, once you pass the caves with the silver sides, you can end this dive in any of several directions.
+The second reason we really like Cedral is actually the safety stop.
+While doing your stop at Cedral, keep an eye on the water below as we’ve seen spotted eagle rays and turtles while doing ours there on more than one occasion.
 Yucab comes in a close second and has the advantage of lighter diver pressure.

 Our Favorite High Octane Shallow Dive

 Punta Tunich.
-We love to find our depth and just fly down this colorful low profile reef.
+We love to find our depth, relax and just fly down this colorful low profile reef.
+To this writer, it seems a lot like what we imagine flying would feel like.

 Our Favorite Boat Dives to take a snorkeler along

 Columbia Shallow and Palancar Gardens.
 Both of these have colorful coral and lots of fish and top out close enough to the surface that they’re easily enjoyed by snorklers too.
-Because Columbia Shallow is so far south (and therefore a long way from town) it may be hard to talk your dive master into making it a second dive.
+Because Columbia Shallow is so far south (and therefore a long way from town) it may be hard to talk your dive master into making it a second dive but if you get the chance to make this dive, go for it.
+It gives the sensation of a leisurely stroll through a lovely garden.

 Our Favorite Exotic Dive